S7NetPlus/s7netplus/README.md

 ## Target framework
 + .NET Framework 3.5 or higher
 + Universal Windows Application (.Net Core) - see S7.UniversalWindowsApp.sln

+## Compile
+You need at least Visual Studio 2015 (you can download the Community Edition for free).

 ## Nuget